danielleeco/nav_parser/README.md

 pip install -r requirements.txt
 ```

-To run application please use to code below in your terminal:
+To run application please use the code below in your terminal:

 ```
 streamlit run parser.py